EricMungai97/can-of-books-backend/README.md

 ## Change Log

 10-31-2022 8;33pm - Application now has a fully-functional express server,with a GET route for MongoDB resources.
+11-5-2022 6pm - Application has a fully functional Auth0.

 ## Name of Feature: Create and Store books in Database